-Whitney, LLP recovered a $30,000 settlement shortly after filing a lawsuit alleging fraud on a credit application against the Jones Junction Toyota car dealership in Bel Air, Maryland.
-In the lawsuit filed in the Circuit Court for Harford County, the allegations stated that the car dealership increased and inflated our client’s annual income from $12,000 to $36,000 per year, and changed her job title from a “Stylist” to “Asst Manager” for the purpose of qualifying her for financing for a new 2020 Corolla that she otherwise could not afford.
+Whitney, LLP recovered a $30,000 settlement shortly after filing a lawsuit alleging fraud on a credit application against a new Toyota dealership in Maryland.
+In the lawsuit, the allegations stated that the car dealership increased and inflated our client’s annual income from $12,000 to $36,000 per year, and changed her job title from a “Stylist” to “Asst Manager” for the purpose of qualifying her for financing for a new 2020 Corolla that she otherwise could not afford.

 Whitney, LLP’s attorneys help car buyers recover compensation and sue car dealerships in a variety of claims, including credit application fraud, running multiple credit checks without permission, and forgery and fraud in finance and lease contracts.
 Here are reviews from some of our past clients, and here are some of our past settlement results in claims and lawsuits against car dealerships.
 Our lawyers provide Free Consultations to car buyers, with no out of pocket fees or expenses for our clients.

 Our client initially went to the car dealership to have service performed on her car.
 After she was told that her brakes were unsafe, she was offered the possibility of purchasing a new car at the same payment she currently had.
 Although she warned the salesman that she was unlikely to be able to afford a new car due to credit score and a low income, she was told that she was approved for financing.